• Home

 e.
 The story is told in a descriptive style, with plenty of imagery and symbolism.
 Which images and symbols do you find in the story?

-Ans: Fram is used in this story as a symbol.
+Ans: Frame is used in this story as a symbol.
 It plays a significant part in “The Oval Portrait,” representing the peril of attempting to catch and apply responsibility for excellence.
 The outlined picture of the craftsman’s better half addresses a sort of allegorical detainment—the actual casing is emblematically much the same as the dividers of a jail cell wherein just the young lady’s external excellence, instead of her internal identity, is basically held hostage for the watcher’s appreciation.
 In this sense, the casing additionally addresses the overall typification she looked as an actually appealing lady, since the story infers that men saw her as only a wonderful sight to take a gander at, rather than an unpredictable person.
-Toward the finish of the story, it is uncovered that the craftsman’s significant other kicked the bucket while he was engrossed with painting her representation and considering it as “Life itself.” considering this, the edge around her image embodies the peril of conflating existence with workmanship, as the young lady’s quintessence is presently restricted exclusively to the limits of this edge, and consequently her better half’s admired translation of her.
-However her real, genuine magnificence and the subtleties of her character were therefore lost always simultaneously.

 f.
 What does the expression “She was dead!” mean?